Bobbias/CsLox/README.md

 # Progress

-Current progress corresponds with the end of Chapter 13: Inheritance.
+Current progress corresponds with the end of Chapter 14: Chunks of Bytecode.

 # Current Task

-Improving documentation, and making modifications to the language before moving on to create the bytecode interpreter.
+Implementing the bytecode VM.

 # Dependencies